Alanah Odoms headshot

 Bio

-Alanah Odoms is a distinguished civil rights attorney, nationally recognized public speaker, and devoted mother to her daughter, Élan Jolie Hebert.
-She serves as Executive Director of the ACLU of Louisiana and made history as the first Black woman to lead the organization in its 70-year history.
-Since beginning her tenure on June 4, 2018, she has expanded the affiliate from a staff of two into a multi-disciplinary team of twelve working at the forefront of the nation’s most consequential civil rights battles.
-Under Alanah’s leadership, the ACLU of Louisiana has adopted a community-centered model of advocacy that restores constitutional rights from the ground up.
-Her work confronts the enduring legacies of slavery and structural racism, including racial gerrymandering, mass incarceration, immigrant detention, and discriminatory policing.
-Recognizing Louisiana as one of the most racially gerrymandered states in the country, Alanah spearheaded a statewide redistricting campaign that mobilized thousands of residents to demand fair representation.
-These efforts resulted in historic victories, including the creation of a second Black congressional district and a second Black seat on the Louisiana Supreme Court—outcomes that will reshape political power and democratic participation for generations.
+Under her leadership, the ACLU of Louisiana has built a community-centered model of advocacy that restores constitutional rights from the ground up—confronting the enduring legacies of slavery and structural racism in all their forms: racial gerrymandering, mass incarceration, immigrant detention, and discriminatory policing.
+In a state long ranked among the most gerrymandered in the country, Alanah led a statewide redistricting campaign that mobilized thousands of residents to demand fair representation, winning historic victories that include a second Black congressional district and a second Black seat on the Louisiana Supreme Court—gains that will reshape political power for generations.

-Previously, Alanah served as Deputy General Counsel and Director of the Division of Children and Families at the Louisiana Supreme Court.
-She is a graduate of Rutgers School of Law–Newark and a magna cum laude, Phi Beta Kappa graduate of Rutgers College.
-She is also an alumna of the Presidential Leadership Scholars Program, the Eagleton Institute of Politics, and the Institute for Women’s Leadership.
+Before joining the ACLU, Alanah served as Deputy General Counsel and Director of the Division of Children and Families at the Louisiana Supreme Court.
+She is a graduate of Rutgers School of Law–Newark and a magna cum laude, Phi Beta Kappa graduate of Rutgers College, as well as an alumna of the Presidential Leadership Scholars Program, the Eagleton Institute of Politics, and the Institute for Women’s Leadership.
+Her honors include the Ruth Bader Ginsburg Award from Rutgers Law School (2022) and the inaugural Torch Lighters Award from the Rutgers College Institute for Women’s Leadership (2025).

 Featured Work